profsmith89/ctps/_sources/glossary.md

 **comments:** text following a `#` in Python.
 We use them to capture our pseudocode, and then after we have written some Python statements, we use them to explain what blocks of our code do.

+**computer architecture:** the structure of a computer as seen from the collection of its components and interconnection of those components.
+This includes components like the computer's processor and memory system, and how the processor is connected to the memory system.

 **connection:** the abstraction that allows two software entities to communication.
 To move data through the connection, it might involve moving data around in a computer's memory as well as sending data across a communication link like wifi.

+**data science:** a discipline that uses data collected about the world to extract meaningful insights and generate new knowledge.

 **design pattern:** an approach to solving some programming problem that you'll see in many pieces of code.

 **deterministic:** a process in which an input always produces the same output.
 See also **non-deterministic** and **stochastic program**.

 **dictionary:** a data structure that maintains a mapping from keys to values.
 These data structures are also called associative arrays as they associate a value with a key.
 As a real-world example, think about the contact list on your cell phone, which associates your friend's name with their cell phone number.

+**digital abstraction:** the bits we store and manipulate represent something in our physical world.
+They might be a voltage value, or the presence or absence of current flowing.
+They might be a burnt spot on a CD, or the lack of a burnt spot.
+They might be the presence or absence of light.
+When we talk about the digital abstraction, we're saying we don't care how you've represented a logical one or logical zero.
+We just want to know whether the physical phenomenon represents a one or a zero.

 **docstrings:** strings that we add immediately after a function definition that provide more information about the purpose, inputs, outputs, and assumptions of the function.